 - DCHC MPO is the only MPO in the state that suballocates STBGDA funding based on population, and this practice may be in violation of federal regulations.
 This practice is a disadvantage to smaller jurisdictions who must bank funding for many years to fund projects given that the cost of many transportation projects are relatively similar across jurisdictions, regardless of population.
 This means that funding that could be used to deliver projects is not being put to good use as it is sitting in the "bank" for future use. - Creating a single funding pool means that funding will be available to all jurisdictions as it is needed.
 Larger jurisdictions will have access to more funding in a given year as no funding will be banked.
 Smaller jurisdictions will be able to apply for funding when they have a project in mind instead of waiting to bank enough funds. - Many MPOs combine all federal funding into one pool, including CAMPO.
 A publication from Transportation for America, "The Innovative MPO," recommended combining federal funding pools in order to use federal funding more efficiently.
 For instance, by treating funds as separate pool (e.g. CMAQ), staff is put in a position of trying to select projects that most efficiently meet the funding available in each individual pot.
 Having funding in a single pool allows more flexibility in allowing MPO staff to identify the best projects submitted and making the available funding fit those projects.
 In other words, it will be easier to combine funding types to fund projects.
+This recommendation does not include the STBGDA funding that is given to transit agencies based on population.
+Given the impact of COVID-19, transit agencies may be counting on this funding more so than in

-• This recommendation does not include the STBGDA funding that is given to transit agencies based on population.
-Given the impact of COVID-19, transit agencies may be counting on this funding more so than in past years.
+This recommendation does not include the STBGDA funding that is given to transit agencies based on population.
+Given the impact of COVID-19, transit agencies past years.